NUS-Project-SaBai/BackEnd/documentation/pages-villages/village_api.md

 - **Uniqueness Constraint**: Village names must be unique across all villages (including hidden ones).
 - **Soft Delete**: Villages use the `is_hidden` flag for soft deletion rather than actual deletion.
-- **Color Codes**: The colour_code field is intended for frontend visual representation and should follow standard color format conventions.
+- **Color Codes**: The colour_code field is intended for frontend visual representation and should follow tailwind colour format.
+For eg. `text-blue-400` and `text-purple-400`
 - **Filtering**: The `include_hidden` query parameter allows admin interfaces to manage hidden villages while keeping them out of regular user interfaces.
 - **Partial Updates**: PATCH requests support partial updates - only send the fields you want to change.